magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 -   vbr: Average video bitrate in KBit/s
 -   asr: Audio sampling rate in Hertz
 -   fps: Frame rate
--   audio_channels: The number of audio channels
--   stretched_ratio: width:height of the video's pixels, if not square

 Also filtering work for comparisons = (equals), ^= (starts with), $= (ends with), *= (contains), ~= (matches regex) and following string meta
 fields:

--   url: Video URL
 -   ext: File extension
 -   acodec: Name of the audio codec in use
 -   vcodec: Name of the video codec in use